Gibberlings3/Skills-and-Abilities/README.md

 Adds the option to either select Open Locks only or Open Locks and Disarm/Find Traps for Bards and Bard kits.

+### Allow Blade Kit to Specialize in Melee Weapons

+This allows the Bard Blade Kit to specialize (2 slots) in all melee weapons.
+This will also update all non-recruitable Blades within the game to have specialization in the melee weapon(s) of their choice.

 ### Monk Skills (EEex Required)

 Adds Open Locks, Find/Disarm Traps, and Detect Illusion for all Monks and Monk kits.